SIOTLAB/Hiv3-An-Efficient-Beehive-Monitoring-System/README.md

 5. In order to use the Watchdog scripts found on the Raspberry Pi, follow these steps:
 - Locate the proper directory by typing the following command into a terminal: cd /SDScripts
 - Enter the python virtual environment by entering the command: source /home/<user_name>/python_env/bin/activate
-- Enter the command: python sender_watchdog.py, in order to manually run the script.
+- Enter the command: python sender_watchdog.py, in order to manually run the script
 6. In order to modify the cron log, follow these instructions:
-- Open a terminal and enter the command: sudo root, to become a root user.
+- Open a terminal and enter the command: sudo root, to become a root user
 - Enter the command: crontab -e
 - The command will prompt a new terminal where you can edit any cron jobs.
-At the time of this ReadMe, we only have one cron job that runs the watchdog script at boot.
+At the time of this ReadMe, we only have one cron job that runs the watchdog script at boot

 ## Heroku
-1. Sign into [Heroku](www.heroku.com) using your user account information.
+1. Sign into [Heroku](www.heroku.com) using your user account information
-2. Select the hiv3-app, once you’ve selected the hiv3-app, you will be directed to the Heroku portal.
+2. Select the hiv3-app, once you’ve selected the hiv3-app, you will be directed to the Heroku portal
-3. To deploy a new build, follow these next steps.
+3. To deploy a new build, follow these next steps:
 - Select the “deploy” tab.
 - Make sure your deployment method is: Github
-- Scroll down to “Manual Deploy”, and select the branch you wish to deploy.
+- Scroll down to “Manual Deploy”, and select the branch you wish to deploy
 - Click “Deploy Branch”
-4. To add new users to the heroku app, follow these steps.
+4. To add new users to the heroku app, follow these steps:
 - Select the “activity” tab
 - Select “Add Collaborator”
 - Input user’s email address